 $37.94-$47.00 hourly / $6,575.46-$8,145.85 monthly / $78,905.52-$97,750.20 annual

-Prepares and maintains systems and programming documentation, procedures, and methods for the District's information technology systems.
+Prepares and maintains systems and programming documentation, procedures, methods, and user training materials for the District's information technology systems.

 Gathers and analyzes technical information associated with the District's information technology systems.

-Interfaces with programming and related staff to discuss and clarify systems and programming procedures and methods.
+Interfaces with programmers, QA, and project managers and related staff to discuss and clarify systems and programming procedures and methods and to identify critical documentation needs and accurate content.

 Translates technical information into clear, readable documents to be used by technical and non-technical staff.

-Designs, writes, and edits systems and programming documentation for the District's information technology systems including reference and user manuals.
+Designs, writes, and edits technical documentation for the District's information technology systems including FAQs, reference and user manuals.

 Prepares and edits technical articles and online documentation related to the District's information technology systems.

-Assists in the design of training materials related to programming documentation, procedures, and methods.
+Assists in the design of training materials related to application documentation, procedures, and methods and ensure all standards are met by following established procedures.

 Maintains a current internal technical documentation library.

-Maintains effective and cooperative working relationships with District staff, project consultants, and vendors.
+Maintains effective and cooperative working relationships with District staff, users, project consultants, and vendors.

 Performs related duties as assigned.

-A Technical Writer prepares and maintains systems and programming documentation, procedures, and methods for the District’s information technology systems.
+A Technical Writer prepares and maintains systems and programming documentation, procedures, methods, and user training materials for the District’s information technology systems.
+Incumbents in this job classification are required to possess strong technical writing skills and are able to break down complex processes and translate them into concise documentation.

 A Programmer Analyst performs systems analysis, design, and programming duties involving complex computer applications and programs or segments of highly complex programs and may provide technical assistance to assigned programming staff.

-General supervision is received from the Supervising Systems and Programming Manager or the SAP/ERP Manager.
+General supervision is received from higher-level information technology staff.
 Functional supervision may be exercised over technical staff assigned to the project.

 Principles and procedures of technical program documentation